 The primary components of our executive compensation are base salary and, except as otherwise indicated, annual bonus, payable in cash.
-On February 11, 2010, we entered into Option Agreements with Mr. Ninivaggi pursuant to which he received an option award (as discussed below) but it was terminated pursuant to the 2012 Ninivaggi Employment Agreement on October 25, 2012.
-Except for the Option Agreements, we generally do not pay compensation in options, units or other equity-based awards.
 For further descriptions, see "Additional Information Regarding Executive Compensation - Employment Agreements."
 Base salary is paid for ongoing performance throughout the year and is determined based on job function and each executive's contribution to our performance and achievement of our overall business objectives.
 Our annual bonuses are intended to reward particular achievement during the year, motivate future performance and attract and retain highly qualified key employees.